STIXProject/stixproject.github.io/getting-started/analyst-exercise/report.md

 During our investigation, we discovered that these attackers sent targeted emails, as well as private messages through social media.
 For example, the attackers targeted companies in the DIB using a fake conference page as a lure to trick targets into installing malicious software.
-The attackers registered the domain aeroconf2014[.]org in order to impersonate the IEEE Aerospace conferencethe conferences actual domain is aeroconf.organd sent out an email with the following information:
+The attackers registered the domain aeroconf2014[.]org in order to impersonate the IEEE Aerospace conference (aeroconf.org) and sent out an email with the following information:

 From: invite@aeroconf2014[.]org
 Subject: IEEE Aerospace Conference 2014